Mark-Daemon/blog/data/posts/writing/toiling_elsewhere.md

 "Of our nice, comfortable paycheck?", Harry interrupts with a light chuckle, "hell, that wife of yours may want children soon; that'll give you some novelty".
 The two men exchange a laugh, each feeling the weight of their plastic uniform under the synthetic heat.
-The smile relieves some tension from Sam's eyes, though they remain forecast.
+The smile relieves some tension from Sam's eyes, though they remain overcast.
 "That does worry me.
 They say having children is the end of a man.
 You can climb that social ladder, but not much further once children are in the picture".
 "Children are a commitment", Harry replies, his tone more mellowed and serious, beginning to